ARM-software/lisa/README.rst

 How to reach us
 ===============

-Bug reports should be raised against the `GitHub issue tracker <https://github.com/ARM-software/lisa/issues>`__.
+Bug reports should be raised against the `GitLab issue tracker <https://gitlab.arm.com/tooling/lisa/-/issues>`__.

 External Links
 ==============